- A controller moving too fast in games or in the main menu can be very annoying.

 If you have exact or similar issues, check the steps we listed below.

-My Xbox controller is moving way too fast on Dashboard and in games
+How to fix my Xbox controller is moving too fast on the Dashboard and in games?

 1. Disable Fast Scroll